How to Create a Copyright Page for your Book in 1 Hour: Structure & Templates.

 ISBN 978-1-4676-4006-6 (eBook).

-The disclaimer is used to protect the writer from any potential lawsuit if any characters resemble real people or events.
-Here, you acknowledge that the characters are inspired by real-life people or are fictional.
-Both fiction and non-fiction use disclaimer on the copyright page.
+The disclaimer protects the writer from any potential lawsuit if any characters resemble real people or events.
+Here, you acknowledge that the characters are inspired by real-life people or are fictional—both fiction and non-fiction use disclaimer on the copyright page.